idvorkin/idvorkin.github.io/_d/depression.md

 ### Anxiety, Depression's cruel enforcer

 In it's weaker forms, anxiety is the difference between reality and expectations.
-But as it becomes feircer, I'll quote Soloman again:
+But as it becomes fiercer, I'll quote Solomon again:

 > And then the anxiety set in.
 If you told me that I'd have to be depressed for the next month, I would say, "As long I know it'll be over in November, I can do it."
 But if you said to me, "You have to have acute anxiety for the next month," I would rather slit my wrist than go through it.
 It was the feeling all the time like that feeling you have if you're walking and you slip or trip and the ground is rushing up at you, but instead of lasting half a second, the way that does, it lasted for six months.
 It's a sensation of being afraid all the time but not even knowing what it is that you're afraid of.
 And it was at that point that I began to think that it was just too painful to be alive, and that the only reason not to kill oneself was so as not to hurt other people.

-I can't describe it in a way that convey's the feeling, other then saying it's a constnat loop playing in my head saying _"Oh my god, Oh my god, Oh my god"_
+I can't describe it in a way that conveys the feeling, other then saying it's a constant loop playing in my head saying _"Oh my god, Oh my god, Oh my god"_

 ### My emotional health practices